jmertin/apmia_php_ext_volume/README.md

 If the APMIA_DEPLOY tag is set to "true" - the APMIA Infrastructure Agent will deploy.
 If it is set to "false" this image will remain passive (no application will be run.

-**NOTE**: In passive mode, the container will exist and have a "Exit" status.
+**NOTE**: In passive mode, the container will exist and show an "Exit" status.
 This is normal!
+Do not delete it!

-### Deploying as PHP Probe
+### Deploying to implant the PHP Probe

 In a docker-compose file - set version to '2' - one needs to create a passive volume inclusion.